ctm/mb2-doc/src/series/2023/wsop-style.md

 (craftpoker.com player id 22).
 More details will be available closer to tournament time.

-[^6]: At the World Series of Poker The Dealer's Choice tournaments were scheduled for May 31st and June 3rd, but mb2 didn't deal Dealer's Choice then, so they're schedule for these two slots which are taken by the multi-day Main Event at the World Series.
+[^6]: At the World Series of Poker, the Dealer's Choice tournaments were scheduled for May 31st and June 3rd, but mb2 didn't deal Dealer's Choice then, so they're schedule for these two slots which are taken by the multi-day Main Event at the World Series.